Rayhchs/Pix2pix-tensorflow-implementation/readme.md

 # Implementation of pix2pix
 A tensorflow implementation of [Image-to-Image Translation Using Conditional Adversarial Networks](https://github.com/phillipi/pix2pix).
-This repo triees to construct original pix2pix model.